fivetran/dbt_workday/models/docs.md

 {% docs job_family_code %} Code assigned to the job family {% enddocs %}

+{% docs job_family_codes %} String array of all job family codes assigned to a job profile. {% enddocs %}

 {% docs job_family_group %} Each record corresponds to a specific group of related job families, providing an organizational structure for roles with similar characteristics. {% enddocs %}

 {% docs job_family_group_code %} Code assigned to the job family group for reference and categorization. {% enddocs %}

+{% docs job_family_group_codes %} String array of all job family group codes assigned to a job profile. {% enddocs %}

 {% docs job_family_group_id %} Identifier for the job family group. {% enddocs %}

 {% docs job_family_group_summary %} The summary of the job family group. {% enddocs %}

+{% docs job_family_group_summaries %} String array of all job family group summaries assigned to a job profile. {% enddocs %}

 {% docs job_family_id %} Identifier for the job family. {% enddocs %}